ClickHouse/ClickHouse/docs/en/operations/table_engines/replication.md

-# Data Replication {#table_engines-replication}
+# Data Replication {#table-engines-replication}

 Replication is only supported for tables in the MergeTree family:

 -   ReplicatedMergeTree
 -   ReplicatedSummingMergeTree
 -   ReplicatedReplacingMergeTree
 -   ReplicatedAggregatingMergeTree
 -   ReplicatedCollapsingMergeTree
 -   ReplicatedVersionedCollapsingMergeTree
 -   ReplicatedGraphiteMergeTree

 Replication works at the level of an individual table, not the entire server.
 A server can store both replicated and non-replicated tables at the same time.